What Bugs Eat Magnolia Trees?

 Mealybugs

 Mealybugs are insects that have rounded and slightly elongated bodies.
-They are small in size but very visible because they are white in color and leave white deposits around them.
+They are small but very noticeable because they are white and leave white signs around them.

-They are able to move on a leaf and reproduce rather quickly.
-On their backs, they have a fairly strong shell that protects them from many troubles.
+They can move on a leaf and reproduce rather quickly.
+On their backs, they have a strong shell that protects them from many troubles.

 Treatment: